uguurozkan/MessageReader/README.md

 # MessageReader
 The official repository of the MessageReader App.

-This Android app is, mainly, intented for blind people, but it is suitable for everyone.
+This Android app is, mainly, intended for blind people, but it is suitable for everyone.

 This app: